Marko Đurić: Joining the Serbian Progressive Party

-In 2008, he wrote an analysis of the proposed new Statute of the Autonomous Province of Vojvodina.
-That year, he was among the founding members of the Serbian Progressive Party (SNS), and in 2009 he became SNS legal team coordinator and assistant to the Party Deputy President Aleksandar Vučić.
+In 2008, Đurić wrote an analysis of the proposed new Statute of the Autonomous Province of Vojvodina.
+He was among the founding members of the Serbian Progressive Party (SNS).
+In 2009, Đurić became SNS legal team coordinator and assistant to the Party Deputy President Aleksandar Vučić.
 Since 2010, he is a member of the SNS Main Board, also acting as a party spokesman.
-In 2011 Đurić helped the establishment, and started coordination of SNS Foreign policy and European integration team, took very active and noticeable role during the 2012 election campaign, and in late 2012 he became a member of the presidency of the Serbian Progressive Party.
+In 2011, Đurić helped the establishment and started coordination of SNS Foreign policy and European integration team, took very active and noticeable role during the 2012 election campaign.
+In late 2012, he became a member of the presidency of the Serbian Progressive Party.

-In 2011, he was employed as a researcher at the Institute for Political Studies in Belgrade, freezing his status at the institute after SNS and its candidate Tomislav Nikolić won the general and presidential election in May 2012, and Đurić entered office as the president.
+In 2011, Đurić was employed as a researcher at the Institute for Political Studies in Belgrade, freezing his status at the institute after SNS and its candidate Tomislav Nikolić won the general and presidential election in May 2012, and Đurić entered office as the president.

-In June 2012 he was appointed a foreign policy adviser to the president of the Republic of Serbia, with coordination of top officials’ activities regarding the International reaction to the 2008 Kosovo declaration of independence, and the preparation of a Serbian official platform for Belgrade-Pristina negotiations in 2012, along with daily diplomatic communication and strategic policy planning being some of many of his important duties.
+In June 2012, Đurić was appointed a foreign policy adviser to the president of the Republic of Serbia, with coordination of top officials' activities regarding the International reaction to the 2008 Kosovo declaration of independence and preparation of a Serbian official platform for Belgrade-Pristina negotiations in 2012, along with daily diplomatic communication and strategic policy planning being some of many of his important duties.